mapbox/mapbox-gl-js/CONTRIBUTING.md

 Our labeling system should be

- - **sparing** The utility of our issue labels is inversely proportional to how many we have.
+ - **minimalistic:** Labels' usefulness are inversely proportional to how many we have.
- - **objective** Labels should be objective enough that any two people would agree on a labeling decision.
+ - **objective:** Labels should be objective enough that any two people would agree on a labeling decision.
- - **useful** A label should tracks state or capture semantic meaning that would otherwise be hard to search for.
+ - **useful:** Labels should track state or capture semantic meaning that would otherwise be hard to search.

 We have divided our labels into categories to make them easier to use.